swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 ## Source compatibility

-This change is purely additive and does not break source compatibility any valid existing Swift code.
+This change is purely additive and does not break source compatibility of any valid existing Swift code.

 ## Effect on ABI stability